Davo9094/kiosksimple-creditcard-javascript/README.txt

 The following fields are contained in the track data on most credit cards and can be easily parsed from the credit card data using JavaScript when the customer swipes their credit card.

-- Cardholder’s Name
+- card holders name christt a molinaa
-- Card Number
+- Card Number 5175 7200 1243 8751
-- Expiration Date
+- Expiration Date 12/2023

-The full instructions on how to setup this example can be found on our blog here https://www.kiosksimple.com/blogs/news/how-to-parse-credit-card-data-from-a-magnetic-stripe-reader-using-javascript
+find file